 What investment services and advice can you provide me?

-Our firm offers fiduciary investment advisory services, which are fully described in our Form ADV Part 2A (“Disclosure Brochure”).
-Our services include financial planning, business planning, pension consulting services, trustee services and investment management services.
+Our firm offers fiduciary investment advisory services, which are fully described in our Form ADV Part 2As (“Disclosure Brochures”).
+Our services include financial planning, business planning, tax planning, estate planning, financial consulting, pension consulting services, asset allocation services, family office solution services, trustee services and investment management services.
 Financial planning and investment management services can be provided under our combined wealth management program.

 As part of our investment management services, we monitor accounts continually, while client accounts are reviewed at least quarterly.
 Pension consulting accounts are continually monitored and investment options of plans are reviewed at least quarterly.
 Financial planning reviews and updates occur at different intervals, depending on the needs of the client.
 There are no material limitations to our monitoring.
 We accept discretionary and/or non-discretionary authority to implement the recommended transactions in client accounts.
 The level of discretion is determined in our agreement and there are no material limitations on the authority.
 For non-discretionary services, you make the ultimate decision regarding the purchase or sale of investments.
 We do not offer advice with respect to proprietary products.
 Our services are subject to a minimum account value and/or minimum fee.

 Additional information about our services and the types of products that we recommend can be found in Items 4, 5 and 7 of our Disclosure Brochures and available to all clients, or by visiting here: https://adviserinfo.sec.gov/firm/summary/105989